rmurphey/jqfundamentals/README.md

 ## Contributing ##
 I have released this material under the Creative Commons Attribution-Share Alike 3.0 US license because I am eager to see other people contribute to it.
 Pull requests are welcome and encouraged!

+The content of the book is written in [DocBook 5.0](http://www.docbook.org/), which is slightly painful to write in due to the lack of good free XML editors, but which generates all sorts of outputs, including HTML and PDF.
+I used the free version of [XMLEditor](http://www.xmlmind.com/xmleditor/) to generate the chapter files.

+If you're interested in contributing but don't want to deal with DocBook, let me know and we can work something out.
+Also, if you have existing content that you think would be good to include in the book, let me know that too!
+You will, of course, be credited for any contributions.

+Following is a to-do list for the book and the project.

 ### TODO ###

 #### Book Chapters ####